College of Education

 All candidates for teacher licensure must maintain a minimum 2.7 comprehensive GPA in order to qualify for student teaching and their degrees.
 A cumulative GPA of 3.0 is required in the education majors and Secondary Education minor.
 Some programs require a minimum 3.0 GPA in an academic concentration or major in the College of Arts and Sciences.

-Grades below C (for example, a C-) are not acceptable for meeting either degree or certification requirements.
+Grades below C- are not acceptable for meeting either degree or licensure requirements.
 Students also must demonstrate the core professional dispositions outlined in the College of Education conceptual framework and in course syllabi; failure to do so may result in a hearing, remediation, and/or dismissal from the program.
 Because requirements for continuing enrollment are subject to change, undergraduates must consult frequently with their education advisors.
 The advising plan developed by the education advisor provides the most up-to-date and authoritative information with respect to all program and licensure requirements.

-The Educational Studies program is not a teacher preparation program, and it does not result in teacher licensure.
+The Education and Youth Studies program is not a teacher preparation program and it does not result in teacher licensure.
 The minor is an 18 credit hour concentration of education courses that prepares students for graduate school in education and school counseling, as well as for work with children and families in government, private industry, adult education, and social service agencies.
-Students with majors in other colleges at Roosevelt University may choose the Educational Studies minor and obtain advising assistance from professional advisors in the College of Education.
+Students with majors in other colleges at Roosevelt University may choose the Education and Youth Studies minor and obtain advising assistance from professional advisors in the College of Education.

-The major in Educational Studies requires 45 credit hours of study, and provides students with employment credentials just short of teacher licensure in the areas of early care and education and youth development and education.
-A passing score on the ILTS Basic Skills Test or Test of Academic Proficiency is not required for enrollment in courses in the minor or major.
+The major in Education and Youth Studies requires 45 credit hours of study and provides students with employment credentials just short of teacher licensure in the area of early care and education.

 Faculty and staff in the College of Education are dedicated to the mission and vision of the college and the university.
 In the event of a grievance or complaint, students should consult the procedures that the college and university have established for the resolution of such matters.
 For information about these procedures, consult the College of Education website and the Student Handbook available on the Roosevelt University website.

-No more than 66 credit hours will be accepted in transfer from a two-year institution.
+No more than 70 credit hours will be accepted in transfer from a two-year institution.
 The final 54 credit hours toward the BAE degree or secondary education minor must be earned at a regionally accredited four-year college or university.
-No more than 12 credit hours in the major transferred from another college will be allowed in the teacher licensure programs.
-The student's final 30 credit hours must be earned at Roosevelt University.
+No more than 18 credit hours in the major transferred from another college will be allowed in the teacher licensure programs.
+The student's final 30 credit hours must be earned at Roosevelt University or students need to take a minimum of 60 hours in-residence at Roosevelt University.
 A maximum of 9 hours of transfer credit will be accepted toward the Educational Studies minor.
 No transfer credit for a course in education will be accepted unless an official course description is submitted and it is determined that the work completed was equivalent in level and content to a Roosevelt University course required for a degree in education.
-A grade of C or higher or an acceptable evaluation of the student’s performance is required.
+A grade of C- or higher or an acceptable evaluation of the student’s performance is required.
 Once a student is enrolled, all subsequent course work must be taken at Roosevelt University.